Ecuador flag Ecuador Beach Holidays

 Good to know:

-British children aged 17 and under who are resident in Ecuador need a notarised consent letter to leave the country if travelling alone or with one parent.
+British children aged 17 and under must have a notarised consent letter to leave Ecuador if they are travelling alone or with one parent or legal guardian and are resident in Ecuador or have been in Ecuador for over 90 days.

 Safety in Ecuador